k8s-client/client/README.md

 # k8s-client

 k8s-client is a Kubernetes API client for PHP.
+The Kubernetes resource models and services used by this library are auto-generated from the OpenAPI spec of the Kubernetes API.
+This library provides an easy way of using those models / services from different
+API versions.

 ## Installation